An estimated four million households in the UK use a prepayment meter for their electricity, according to industry regulator Ofgem.

 Prepayment meter disadvantages

 - Topping up at your local shop or newsagent can be inconvenient if you don’t have a smart prepay meter.

-- If you forget to charge your meter before you leave the house for a few days or go on holiday, you may come back to a melting freezer because the power has switched off (the daily standing charge will be eating away at your credit).
+- If you forget to top up your meter before you leave the house for a few days or go on holiday, you may come back to a melting freezer because the power has switched off (the daily standing charge will be eating away at your credit).